mcclure/emily/doc/manual.md

 ## Number

-For all number members taking arguments, the argument must be another number.
+For all number methods taking arguments, the argument must be another number.
 If it is not, this is a failure and the program halts on evaluation.

 ### negate